 How to Treat Autism Spectrum Disorder

-Non-medical interventions are the treatment of choice for ASD, but medication may also help to get symptoms under control.
+Non-medical interventions are the treatment of choice for autism spectrum disorder, but medication may also help children and adults get symptoms of ASD under control.

 Roughly three million American children and adults have Autism Spectrum Disorder (ASD), a complex disorder of brain development caused by rare gene mutations and pre- or post-natal environmental stresses.
 ASD is a lifelong condition that causes difficulties with social interaction, verbal and non-verbal communication, and repetitive behaviors.

 It cannot be cured, but ASD may be managed effectively with three main types of treatment: educational/behavioral interventions, medication, and alternative therapies.
 Most clinicians prefer to begin with non-medical therapies designed to manage the symptoms that hinder social and academic success and lead to a turbulent home life.